filippoziliotto/eai-pers/README.md

 ---

 To install the **EAI-Pers** package, make sure you have Python 3.9 or higher.

-1. Clone the repository:
+1. Create the `conda` environment using

     ```sh
+    conda create --name eai-pers python=3.9
+    ```

+2. Clone the repository:
+    ```sh
     git clone https://github.com/filippoziliotto/eai-pers.git
     cd eai-pers
     ```

-2. Install the required packages:
+3. Install the required packages:
     ```sh
     pip install -r requirements.txt
     ```

-3. Install the package using `setup.py`:
+4. Install the package using `setup.py`:
     ```sh
     python setup.py install
     ```

+5. Make sure the `data` directory exists, otherwise create it.
+Here you will store the `episodes` and the stored retrievable `maps`

 ---